RichardBradley/liquibase.github.com/documentation/preconditions.md

 If desired, a precondition can be the only tag in a `<changeSet>`.

+Preconditions at the changelog level apply to **all** changesets, not just those listed in the current changelog or its child changelogs.

 ## Sample With Preconditions ##

 {% highlight xml %}